-๐ฑ๐ฐ Sri Lanka visa for Brazil citizens
+๐ฑ๐ฐ Sri Lanka visa for Brazilians

 Brazil passport holders need an e-Visa for Sri Lanka.
 You apply online before you fly and arrive with the approval attached to your passport, typically for 30 days.